-In 2008, the Arkansas Crime Information Center (ACIC) reported driving 12,699 while intoxicated (DWI)/ driving under the influence (DUI) arrests.
-For 2009 ACIC reported that there were 12,618 DWI/DUI arrests.
-The lower trend in arrest numbers, over the past several years, is an issue that has been questioned and researched.
+In 2009, the Arkansas Crime Information Center (ACIC) reported 11,786 driving while intoxicated (DWI)/ driving under the influence (DUI) arrests.
+The 2010 preliminary data from ACIC (as of July 26, 2011) showed 10,383 DWI/DUI arrests.
+The continuing trend in lower arrest numbers, over the past several years, is an issue that has been questioned and researched.
 Agencies have reported manpower shortages, lack of training, DWI courtroom defense tactics and higher paying off-duty opportunities as contributory factors for the decline in impaired driving enforcement.